Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Psychological Thriller: The suspense comes from threats - real or perceived - that are mental in nature.
 Solution comes from thinking and talking, as opposed to physical battle

-Examples: Fatal Attraction, Black Swan, Rosemary's Baby
+Examples: Fatal Attraction, Black Swan, Rosemary's Baby, Shutter Island, Black Swan, Fight Club, The Machinist, Donnie Darko

 Romantic Thriller: The main relationship(s) evolve, grow and strengthen amidst any suspense, tension and threats encountered, which are usually faced by the couple(s) featured.